 In 2014 National Museums Scotland announced the third stage of its ambitious £80 million Masterplan to restore the much loved Victorian building on Chambers Street to its former grandeur and reveal the remarkable treasures of National.
 The project involved the creation of ten new galleries to showcase our Art, Design and Fashion and Science and Technology collections, which opened on 8 July 2016.
-In February 2019, the transformation was completed by the opening of three new galleries showcasing the Ancient Egyptian and East Asian collections, due to open in 2019.
+In February 2019, the transformation was completed by the opening of three new galleries showcasing the Ancient Egyptian, East Asian and ceramics collections.

 1859 – 1869 William T McCulloch